scummvm/scummvm/doc/docportal/advanced_topics/understand_graphics.rst

 There is always a speed penalty when using any form of anti-aliasing/linear filtering.

-To switch between graphics modes on the go, use :kbd:`Ctrl` + :kbd:`Alt` + :kbd:`1` to :kbd:`8`.
+To switch between graphics modes, press :kbd:`Ctrl + Alt` and :kbd:`1` to :kbd:`8`.

 OpenGL mode
 **************

 OpenGL graphics mode works a little differently to the other graphics modes.
 Instead of applying the aspect ratio and stretch mode settings one after the other (and after the graphics mode scaling has been applied), it does all the scaling and stretching in one step, going directly from the original game resolution to the final display resolution.

-Output is controlled by your window size (or screen resolution if in full screen) and the stretch mode selected, as well as the Filter graphics option.
+Output is controlled by your window size (or screen resolution if in full screen) and the stretch mode selected, as well as the **Filter graphics** option.

 .. _aspect: